lockersoft/battle_game_server/README.md

 ###available_directions
 /api/v1/available_directions
-####returns a list of all of the available ships names and their respective sizes.
+####returns a list of all of the available directions for placing ships.
     {
     "north":0,
     "east":2,